ClearBlade/ClearBlade-Patterns/Forgot Password/README.md

-# Pattern for generating reset token when user wants to change password
+# Overview

+This pattern generates a new user token, which can be used, alongside a dedicated collection, to enable the forgot password feature.

+# Usage

+>1.
+Import ClearBlade and Mailer libraries
+>2.
+Replace <COLLECTION_NAME> with the name of a new collection dedicated to storing Tokens
+>3.
+Hard-code admin credentials
+>4.
+Send e-mail with token to user's email

-- This service can be executed only by the user who has admin priviledges
+- This service can be executed only by the user who has admin priviledges.

-- Email of the user who wants to change his password should be given as parameter
-- A reset collection should be created that has admin rights
-- If the user exists in user table, reset token will be generated and put in reset collection
+A non-admin User cannot ask for his or her own forgot password token.

 - Reset token will be mailed to user which can be used to change password

-- The sample code is given in ForgotPassword.js
-- ClearBlade and Mailer libraries need to be imported
-- Edit the credentials as indicated in sample code
+What does a user do with this token?
+It's missing the second part of the feature